rdkcentral/meta-bolt-distro/README.md

           mc:amd64:rdke-app-baselayer-p1   # requires multi config
 ```

-To start the base-layer build for the ARM architecture execute:
+* Start building the base layer.
+If you haven't changed your configuration, the command below will create the base layer for the ARM architecture.
 ```
 bitbake rdke-app-baselayer-p1
 ```

-## .env
+### .env

-The `.env` file located in the directory from which the `setup-environment` script is sourced can be used to provide
+The `.env` file, located in the directory from which the `setup-environment` script is sourced, can be used to provide
 additional environment variables to optimize the build process.
 Currently, the following variables are supported:
 - `BOLT_REPO_INIT_PARAMS` - additional parameters provided to the repo init command
 - `BOLT_REPO_SYNC_PARAMS` - additional parameters provided to the repo sync command